What is Brackets?

 Extensions for Brackets

-Besides the core editing features, Brackets has many useful extensions and here are some of the popular extensions:
+Besides the core editing features, Brackets code editor has many useful extensions and here are some of the popular extensions:

 - Extract for Brackets – this is used to extract CSS from the PSS file.